Border Gateway Protocol (BGP) is not merely a protocol—it’s the backbone of the...

 Additionally, we can specify the number of values to be displayed in both the table and the graph in Show Top field (by default 10).

-To display the widget on a specific dashboard, simply click on “Save as widget.”
+To display the widget on a specific dashboard, click on “Save changes.”

 We should fill out the following fields for the widget: